-California's health care industry employed more than 1.3 million people in 2012.
-Among these workers, slightly more than 50% were employed in ambulatory settings, about 30% in hospitals, and 20% in nursing or residential care facilities.
+California's health care industry employed more than 1.4 million people in 2015.
+Among these workers, nearly 55% were employed in ambulatory settings, about 25% in hospitals, and 20% in nursing or residential care facilities.
 An aging population, population growth, and federal health reform will likely contribute to increased demand.

 This series of Quick Reference Guides from the CHCF California Health Care Almanac examines specific segments of the state's health care workforce, focusing on pharmacists and pharmacy technicians, physician assistants, health diagnostic and treatment therapists, clinical laboratory scientists and technicians, and imaging professionals.

 - California's supply of pharmacists grew 17% between 2012 and 2015, while the supply of pharmacy technicians increased by 8%.
 About half of the state's pharmacists were trained in California.

 - The number of physician assistants (PAs) in California grew 37% between 2012 and 2015.
 The Northern and Sierra region had more licensed PAs per capita than the rest of the state.